knative/docs/blog/docs/articles/getting-started-blog-p3.md

 ```

-All we added was the MessageTemplate string to the spec.
+All we added was the MessageTemplate string to the `Spec`.
 Note the JSON tag - this is very important!
 Without a JSON tag, this field will not be read out of a JSON object when the controller receives info about it from the API Server, and the value will not be written to the JSON we send back to the API Server, so it would not be stored in etcd.

 ![](/blog/images/getting-started-blog-series/post3/007.png)
 After updating the struct, we normally want to update the [codegen](https://www.redhat.com/en/blog/kubernetes-deep-dive-code-generation-customresources){:target="_blank"}.
 Knative uses custom code generators to automatically implement parts of the reconciler (more on that in coming blog posts), as well as [deep copy](https://stackoverflow.com/questions/184710/what-is-the-difference-between-a-deep-copy-and-a-shallow-copy){:target="_blank"} functions for the structs and auto-generated API documentation.
 In our case, we want to update the DeepCopy function for the SampleSourceSpec struct.
 To update the generated code in Knative, you just need to run ./hack/update-codegen.sh.
 There may be specific versions of dependencies you need to run this in a given repository, so always check the DEVELOPMENT.md file when setting up your repository for development.